How to Improve Your Triathlon Bike Time [15 Tips]

 A well-fueled body can help you maintain the pace and recover faster.
 So, definitely make sure to always have enough carbs with you so you don’t “bonk” while training.

-In the days leading up to your race, it’s essential to taper your training and prepare mentally and physically.
 The art of tapering and the strategies you deploy on race day can be the difference between a good performance and a great one.

-Tapering Strategies
+Tapering Strategies:

 The tapering phase is all about finding the sweet spot where your body recovers from weeks of intense training without losing its peak condition.

-About two to three weeks before race day, start reducing your training volume but maintain some intensity.
+About two to three weeks before race day, start reducing your training volume but maintain intensity.
 This reduction allows your muscles to repair and your energy stores to replenish.

 Pay extra attention to your sleep quality and nutrition during this period!